|Lisa Askie||Louise Baur||Karen Campbell||Rebecca Golley||Alison Hayes|

 AM, MBBS, BSc(Med), PhD, FRACP, FAHMS

-Louise Baur is the Professor of Child Health & Adolescent Health at the University of Sydney and Associate Dean of The Children’s Hospital at Westmead Clinical School.
+Louise Baur is the Professor of Child & Adolescent Health at the University of Sydney and Head of Children’s Hospital Westmead Clinical School, University of Sydney.
 She also has a conjoint position in the Sydney School of Public Health.
-In addition, Louise is a consultant paediatrician at the Sydney Children’s Hospitals Network where she is an active member – and former Head - of Weight Management Services, a multidisciplinary clinical service for obese children.
+In addition, Louise is a consultant paediatrician at the Sydney Children’s Hospitals Network where she is an active member – and former Head - of Weight Management Services, a multidisciplinary clinical service for children and adolescents with obesity.

 In 2014 Louise became a Founding Fellow of the Australian Academy of Health & Medical Sciences, Australia’s newest learned Academy; she is a member of the Academy’s Council.
 In 2010 Louise was made a Member of the Order of Australia (AM) “for service to medicine, particularly in the field of paediatric obesity as a researcher and academic, and to the community through support for a range of children’s charities”.